aptos-labs/developer-docs/docs/guides/account-management/key-rotation.md

 The Aptos account model facilitates the unique ability to rotate an account's private key.
 Since an account's address is the _initial_ authentication key, the ability to sign for an account can be transferred to another private key without changing its public address.

-In this guide, we show examples for how to rotate an account's authentication key using a few of the various Aptos SDKs.
+In this guide, we show examples of how to rotate an account's authentication key using a few of the various Aptos SDKs.

 Here are the installation links for the SDKs we will cover in this example: